 The Insolvency Act provides that legal acts (or omissions) of a debtor that may result in diminishment of an insolvency estate can be declared ineffective by an insolvency court based on a legal action filed by the insolvency trustee.
 The aim of this regulation is to prevent a debtor from diminishing the insolvency estate prior to the initiation of insolvency proceedings (where oversight from the insolvency court and insolvency trustee is exercised) so as to preserve the maximum satisfaction of creditors.

 If the trustee's action is successful, the legal act in question will be declared ineffective by the insolvency court.
-With the legal act becoming ineffective in the insolvency proceedings, the debtor's counterparty must return the consideration given for the act to the debtor.40 The legal act still remains valid outside the insolvency proceedings.
+With the legal act becoming ineffective in the insolvency proceedings, the debtor's counterparty must return the assets received from the debtor.39 The legal act still remains valid outside the insolvency proceedings.

 - disposition without an adequate consideration: the debtor made a transaction (transfer of assets, provision of security, etc.) without consideration at all or adequate consideration;

 - preferential treatment of creditors: a preferential legal act is a legal act as a result of which a creditor receives, to the detriment of other creditors, greater satisfaction than it would otherwise receive in bankruptcy proceedings; and